 Eunho Chang (b.1983, Daegu, South Korea) began his musical study on the piano lesson at the age of seven.
 He graduated in composition at the Keimyung University (BMus), Fryderyk Chopin University of Music (MMus) and obtained his Doctor of Music Arts in the discipline of art composition and music theory at the Fryderyk Chopin University of Music under the supervision of professor Marcin Błażewicz.
 He has been selected for various workshops and masterclasses, such as Impuls Academy, Voix Nouvelles, Matrix12” by Experimental Studio des SWR in Freiburg, working with leading composers: Unsuk Chin, Chaya Czernowin, Brian Ferneyhough, Beat Furrer, Fabien Lévy, Oscar Bianchi, Clemens Gadenstätter.
 In 2014, he was granted his portrait concert by Arts Council Korea and also received scholarships Pro Polonia from 2009 to 2011.

-He has been a lecturer at the Fryderyk Chopin University of Music in Warsaw since 2011, where he currently works.
+He has been a lecturer at the Fryderyk Chopin University of Music in Warsaw since 2011.

 "My music, simply put, is to express the sound of nature in a combination of various tones.
 These sounds instantly mix harmoniously and appear as complex second dimensional reverberations of abstract sounds.
 This is a holistic description of my music."